Apress/exploring-cpp20/errata.md

 The book states that "MacOS uses a carriage return ('\x0d')" as a newline character.
 This is not true of more modern versions of MacOS, which use a line feed like UNIX.

 ***

+On **page 236** [code error]:

+In Exploration 24, the following is wrong

+The comment says it is initializing y to 0 but this is not true. y is not initialized to 0.
+It is left uninitialized.

+***

 On **page 300** [Listing 41-4]:

 Listing 41-4 (finding the longest string in a data set) appears to have been rewritten to use std::ranges::max(), as the surrounding text refers to a local variable named "string" in a for loop, and the listing contains no such loop or variable.